ghc-proposals/ghc-proposals/proposals/0000-improved-ghc-development.rst

    * Clean up build instructions.
 The pages have become way too complex over the years.
    * Create native setup script particular to an environment.

-  As I am a windows maintainer, I will offer a proposal: Use scripts similar to my own setup scripts. my setup script for a 100% unattended build env setup for Windows are here: https://github.com/Mistuke/GhcDevelChoco/releases
+  As I am a Windows maintainer, I will offer a proposal: Use scripts similar to my own setup scripts. my setup script for a 100% unattended build env setup for Windows are here: https://github.com/Mistuke/GhcDevelChoco/releases

-  These are entirely self contained environments that can be removed by a simple rm -rf /.
+  These are entirely self contained environments that can be removed by a simple `rm -rf /`.
-  You can have as many as you want on the same machine without them interfering with eachother or with whatever else you might have done to your GHC already installed.
+  You can have as many as you want on the same machine without them interfering with each other or with whatever else you might have done to your GHC already installed.

   It's not 100% production ready but it works and does so well.